How to Make Blue Drinks and Cocktails NATURALLY (with Blue Spirulina)

 Why You Should Be Making Blue Drinks

 Have you ever wanted to make a cocktail for a party that really captures attention?
 Or a matcha latte that awes your brunch guests?
 If so, then how about trying a BLUE drink?
-Blue cocktails (and mocktails, lattes, and smoothies) are eye-catching, whimsical, and fun.
-They're total show-stoppers at an event and will have everyone snapping pictures.
+Blue cocktails, mocktails, lattes, and smoothies are eye-catching, whimsical, and fun.
+They're show-stoppers at an event and will have everyone snapping pictures.

-In this guide, I'll walk you through how to make a blue drink NATURALLY using a very special ingredient: blue spirulina.
-We'll explore what blue spriulina is, where to buy it, how to store it, its nutritional benefits, and why blue spirulina is a far better choice than traditional food coloring.
-I'll also share numerous of my favorite blue spirulina cocktail, matcha, and smoothie recipes for you to experiment with.
+In this guide, I'll walk you through how to make a blue drink NATURALLY using blue spirulina, an edible algae that can act as a blue food coloring.
+We'll explore what blue spirulina is, where to buy it, how to store it, its nutritional benefits, and why blue spirulina is a far better choice than traditional food coloring.
+I'll also share numerous blue spirulina cocktails, mocktails, matcha lattes, and smoothies for you to experiment with.

 Ready to dive in?
 I can guarantee you'll be making naturally-colored blue drinks like a pro after reading this post.

-A beautiful blue rum cocktail, colored naturally with blue spirulina, showed with a pineapple slice garnish and white flowers.
+A beautiful blue rum cocktail, colored naturally with blue spirulina, shown with a pineapple slice garnish and white flowers.

 The most famous naturally-colored blue cocktail here on The Rogue Brussel Sprout Blog!
 This Solar Eclipse Cocktail (a.k.a.
 Blue Pineapple Cocktail) went viral before the 2024 solar eclipse.
-It's colors (yellow-blue-yellow) symbolize the transition from light to dark to light that we witnessed in the path of totality.
-It's a great drink for a warm summer evening too, no eclipse needed.
+Its colors (yellow-blue-yellow) symbolize the transition from light to dark to light that we witnessed in the path of totality.
+It's a great drink for a warm summer evening, no eclipse needed.

 How to Make a Blue Drink